Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 Courbat v.
 Dahana Ranch, Inc., 111 Haw.
 254; 141 P.3d 427; 2006 Haw.
 LEXIS 386

-Upon arriving at the defendants, the plaintiff read the waiver and signed it and passed it on to her husband.
+Upon arriving at the defendant, the plaintiff read the waiver signed it, and passed it on to her husband.
 The husband signed it, testifying in his deposition that he relied on his wife to read such documents.

 The record demonstrates that the Courbats were given adequate time and opportunity to fully review the waiver presented to them before they signed it and that both knew that by signing it; they were waiving legal rights in return for being allowed to participate in the ride.